Bowl Gouges on Spindles: Can They Be Used Safely?

 Can you grind a spindle gouge into a bowl gouge?

-Why does my bowl gouge catch?
+Why is my bowl gouge sticking?

 Johnson